Our Services

 Periodically throughout the year we partner with Iris House of Plainfield to offer Free HIV testing days.
 Testing days will occur two times each month during the Fall and Spring semesters.

-Please call for the current schedule, 908-737-4880.
-You can also get tested off campus with Iris House.
-Visit www.irishouse.org for updated clinic hours or follow them on Instagram @irishouse_nj
+Log into the Student Health Portal, select the Appt.
+Scheduling, then Schedule Appt., choose HIV Testing for the appointment type.
+You can also get tested off campus with Iris House; Visit www.irishouse.org for updated clinic hours or follow them on Instagram @irishouse_nj

 LGBTQ+ Services